-In my teenage years and when I was a young man I suffered from anxiety and depression.
-Of course very few teenagers escape the depths of melancholy, especially, those like me, who are more introverted in their nature.
-And often I would have fantasies of suicide to escape the heaviness that seem to cover me.
-I would often go up in the hills when things got really bad (in other words, events did not go the way that I wanted them to), and look up to the heavens and ask to be taken home.
+In my teenage years and when I was a young man, I suffered from anxiety and depression.
+Of course, very few teenagers escape the depths of melancholy, especially those like me, who are more introverted.
+And often, I would have fantasies of suicide to escape the heaviness that seemed to cover me.
+I would often go up in the hills when things got terrible (in other words, events did not go the way that I wanted them to), and look up to the heavens and ask to be taken home.
 I didn't want to be here anymore.

-When I was beginning my service in the Peace Corps, they warned us that many volunteers would suffer some depression around six months into their assignment.
+When I began my service in the Peace Corps, they warned us that many volunteers would suffer some depression around six months into their assignment.
 Sure enough.
-I was at my post in Cameroon and I was not where I wanted to be posted in that country; I was in a strange land and culture; and I just heard from my fiancée that she was marrying her old boy friend.
+I was at my post in Cameroon, and I was not where I wanted to be posted in that country; I was in a strange land and culture, and I just heard from my fiancée that she was marrying her old boyfriend.
 I plummeted.
 I slept and slept, and I began to become disoriented in time.
 Dreams were becoming more real than this reality.
 I drank a lot and withdrew from my counterparts.
-I became obsessed with the idea of seeing at least a snake, for here I was in Africa and I was seeing no wild animals, as everything was food.
+I became obsessed with the idea of seeing at least a snake, for here I was in Africa, and I saw no wild animals, as everything was food.

-But my depression grew stronger, for I felt responsible for the death of the cobra.
-I had asked to see one and I did, but to its detriment.
-Then, a few days later, while I was out working in a village, I and a host of villagers were walking on the trail, I in the front.
-When suddenly a large green snake came out of the bush.
+But my depression grew heavier, for I felt responsible for the death of the cobra.
+I had asked to see one, and I did, but to its detriment.
+Then, a few days later, while I was out working in a village, a host of villagers and I were walking on the trail, I in the front.
+When suddenly, a large green snake came out of the bush.
 The villagers behind me started screaming to get the snake.
 However, I blocked the narrow path until the snake escaped.
 And so did my depression.
 I had saved a snake!

-That was my last large attack of depression.
-I soon began to practice meditation and when I had my awakening into who I really am those thoughts of anxiety had no lasting power over me.
+That was my last big attack of depression.
+I soon began to practice meditation, and when I had my awakening into who I am, those thoughts of anxiety had no lasting power over me.

 What are the cures for anxiety and depression?

-In Truth it is very simple: Be yourself.
+In Truth, it is straightforward: Be yourself.
 Your true Self, not who you think you are.
-Anxiety is a condition of the mind that is not focused in the Present, in the Here and Now.
+Anxiety is a condition of the mind that is not focused on the Present, in the Here and Now.
 Salvation or freedom from suffering is only found in the Present.
 It will never happen some other time.
-You can spend a lifetime looking for causes in therapy for why you are afraid of this or that; or you can make all sorts of plans, and exercise as much control and power to attempt to make these plans to come true.
+You can spend a lifetime looking for causes in therapy for why you are afraid of this or that, or you can make all sorts of plans, and exercise as much control and power to attempt to make these plans to come true.
 Yet the past and future are only in your mind.

-Depression from my point of view is too much me-ness, too much ego.
+Depression, from A Course in Miracles, is too much me-ness, too much ego.
 Depression is a focus on me and what I lack.
 The world is not giving me what I deserve.
-No body cares.
+Nobody cares.
 It is a black hole of energy that sucks away all the life force.
-But there is a way out of depression besides drugs, going on shopping sprees and self-indulgence.
+But there is a way out of depression besides drugs, going on shopping sprees, and self-indulgence.
 There is always somebody worse off than you.
-There is always somebody to help.
-Just like my helping the snake to escape lifted my depression, so too does helping others shift the energy away from yourself and out to the greater you.
-Instead of contraction you expand.
+There is no lack of creatures to help.
+Just like when I assisted the snake in escaping my depression, helping others will shift the energy away from yourself.
+Instead of contraction, you expand.
 You begin to feel that you belong to the whole and not confined to a body.

-There are studies out now that even in the bio-chemical realm there is a greater sense of pleasure in the brain when one is altruistic.
-It feels good to help the other, because there is an inherent truth in the act, that there is no separation between anyone, but only in our minds.
+Studies show that even in the biochemical realm, there is a greater sense of pleasure in the brain when one is altruistic.
+It feels good to help the other because there is an inherent truth in the act, that there is no separation between anyone, but only in our minds.

 I am not a body

-It is the denial of the spark that brings depression, for whenever you see your brothers without it, you are denying God.--A Course in Miracles
+It is the denial of the spark that brings depression, for whenever you see your brothers without it, you deny God.--A Course in Miracles

 The roots of anxiety and depression from a spiritual perspective is in the one idea that you are a body.
-You were born and you will die.
+You were born, and you will die.
 And that's all she wrote.
-Of course you are going to feel anxious about what tomorrow might bring, and with such a bleak future, of course you will feel depressed.
+Of course, you will feel anxious about what tomorrow might bring, and with such a bleak future, you will feel depressed.
 What is the purpose of life with such an outlook?
-Maybe a little more pleasure than pain, of which to attain that pleasure you must control the situation with as much money and power as you can get your hands on.
-But despite what you have attained you know it will never be enough to ward off death, and your oblivion.
+Maybe a little more pleasure than pain, of which to attain that pleasure, you must control the situation with as much money and power as you can get your hands on.
+But despite what you have achieved, you know it will never be enough to ward off death and your oblivion.

 A higher step is to come to the belief that you are in your body, that you are a soul.
-This is much freer than the former thought system, yet there is still a sense of being trapped in a body while others are in theirs.
-There is still separation and the mind still holds sway with the notion that there exists past and future.
-You were born into a body and you will go somewhere else, perhaps to a heavenly state or a hellish place when death comes.
+This is much expansive than the former thought system, yet there is still a sense of being trapped in a body.
+There is still separation, and the mind still holds sway with the notion that there exist past and future.
+You were born into a body, and you will go somewhere else, perhaps to a heavenly state or a hellish place when death comes.

-The final step is to come to the awareness that you are never touched by the body, that the body and all bodies dwell within you.
+The final step is to realize that the body cannot touch you, that the body and all bodies dwell within you.
 That all minds are connected.
-That you are the single I AM that dwells in all beings.
+That you are the single, I AM that resides in all beings.
 We all have that original name, I AM, before the accretions of the many names that family and society place upon us.
-This is the step where no anxiety and depression can ever exist for there is nothing out there in time or space that can affect you.
+This is the step where no anxiety and depression can ever exist, for there is nothing out there in time or space that can affect you.
 You are limitless.
 Free.

-And what you believe about yourself is what you believe about everyone else.
-When you see, or at least ask to see the spark of divinity, the Christ, in your brother, then you will see it in yourself.
-If you bind your brother in the chains of wrongdoings by seeing his imperfections in time, then you will be denying your freedom as you turn away from the Infinite, the place of salvation.
+And what you believe about yourself is what you think about everyone else.
+When you see or at least ask to see the spark of divinity, the Christ, in your brother, then you will see it in yourself.
+If you bind your brother in the chains of wrongdoings by seeing his imperfections in time, then you will deny your freedom as you turn away from the Infinite, the place of salvation.